sermo/guides/git.md

                B'--C'--D'--E' (feature)
 ```

-Note that the commits B, C, D, and E have been replace by B', C', D', E'.
+Note that the commits B, C, D, and E have been replaced by B', C', D', E'.
 The
 content of these commits is the same as they previously were, but the SHAs of
 each commit has changed because the entire git history has changed.